idealista/tlsh-js/README.md

 The computed hash is 70 hexadecimal characters long.
 The first 6 characters are used to capture the information about the file as a whole (length, ...), while the last 64 characters are used to capture information about incremental parts of the file.

+## Installation

+Although originally designed for use with Node.js and installable via npm using **npm install --save tlsh**, it can also be used directly in the browser (see *browserify* task defined in Gruntfile.js).

 ## How it's used

 With TLSH mainly you can calculate a hash using supported Strings and compute the difference between two resultant hashes.